KalVista Pharmaceuticals Inc. (KALV)'s Financial Results Comparing With Constellation Pharmaceuticals Inc. (NASDAQ:CNST) | New Business Observer

 Profitability

-Table 2 shows us the net margins, return on equity and return on assets of both companies.
+Table 2 shows us KalVista Pharmaceuticals Inc. and Constellation Pharmaceuticals Inc.’s return on assets, return on equity and net margins.

 |Net Margins